 Once you have some ideas, head over to SiteGround and start checking to see what’s available!
 You may find the occasional domain name that is for some reason super expensive, but most of them are going to be pretty reasonably priced for under $15 per year.

 Note: SiteGround is the company I recommend for blog hosting so also purchasing your domain name there helps streamline the process a bit.
+Click here to purchase your domain name with SiteGround!

 Tip: Secure Your Social Media Handles